Flash-X/Flash-X-docs/docs/source/IO.rst

 Output Side Effects
 ~~~~~~~~~~~~~~~~~~~

-In when plotfiles or checkpoint files are output by , the grid is fully
+In |flashx| when plotfiles or checkpoint files are output by
-restricted and user variables are computed prior to writing the file.
+``IO/IO_output``, the grid is fully restricted and user variables are
+computed prior to writing the file. ``IO/IO_writeCheckpoint`` and
-and by default, do not do this step themselves.
-The restriction can be
+``IO/IO_writePlotfile`` by default, do not do this step themselves.
+The
-forced for all writes by setting runtime parameter to true and the user
+restriction can be forced for all writes by setting runtime parameter
+``IO/alwaysRestrictCheckpoint`` to true and the user variables can
-variables can always be computed prior to output by setting to true.
+always be computed prior to output by setting
+``IO/alwaysComputeUserVars`` to true.

 Working with Output Files
 -------------------------